Th3C0d3Mast3r/DVote/README.md

 ## Contributing

-We welcome contributions to improve this project.
-Please feel free to fork the repository, make changes, and submit a pull request.
+I welcome contributions to improve this project and make Improvements.
+Please feel free to fork the Repo, Make Apt Changes, and Submit a pull request.

 ## License